 The Actual summary will show the income and expense given the current students enrolled in the Class.
 To set an estimate, or budget, type the number of expected students in the Projected field.
 The income and expenses will then be calculated accordingly.

 From the Class list window, a range of budget reports are available to assist you with evaluating your program profitability.
 The Budget Details report shows line by line detail of the budget you have created.
 The Budgets report will show a summary of the actual and projected income and expense for a selection of Classes.
+Access them by clicking the Share button.

 Additional income and wages for a Class can be recorded via the budget tab so the profitability of a Class can be accurately calculated for your actual and projected enrolments.
 Clicking on the + sign on the top right hand side will bring you three options: